ailopez-o/42Barcelona-Push_swap/README.md

 # 42-push_swap
 ## Algorithmic project

-Push Swap is the third project of algorithm branch in the study program at School 42 (UNIT Factory). <br>

 The main goal is to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
 To succeed you’ll have to manipulate various types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting.

-All functions are created in accordance with Norm - the bunch of rules how code should be formatted.
+All functions are created in accordance with Norm.

 **!NOTE** <br />
 Because of 42 School norm requirements: <br />